Maternal Infant Health Program

 MIHP’s service population includes the following:

-- Infants in the first year of life
+- Infants in the first 18 months of life eligible for Medicaid

 Who is implementing the model?

-MIHP was implemented by 591 home visitors in 2020.
-The model requires case management and home visiting services to be delivered by registered nurses with at least 1 year of experience providing community health, pediatric health, or maternal/infant nursing services and licensed social workers with at least 1 year of related experience.
-Additional home visitors include registered dietitians, licensed professionals with an infant mental health specialist endorsement, and licensed nurses and social workers recognized as International Board Certified Lactation Consultants.
+MIHP was implemented by 308 home visitors in 2021.
+The model requires home visitors to be registered nurses or licensed social workers.
+Registered nurses must have at least 1 year of experience providing community health, pediatric, or maternal/infant nursing services.
+Licensed social workers must have at least 1 year of experience providing social work services to families.
+Others providing services in the home may include licensed professionals with an infant mental health specialist endorsement; licensed nurses and social workers with valid, current certification as International Board Certified Lactation Consultants; and registered dietitians.

-MIHP was implemented by 83 supervisors in 2020, with at least one supervisor in each of the 79 local agencies.
+MIHP was implemented by 76 supervisors in 2021, with at least one supervisor covering each of the 79 local agencies.

 Where is the model implemented?